Mik317/PyBotnet/README.md

 * Pass = The password will be generated automatically using AES and base64 encoding, therefore you must copy it every time that you execute the server.

+The credentials can be obtained only from Chrome, and will be memorized in the `Creds` table of the `creds.db` DB; After, you can see they for every single bot.
+If you want the credentias, you will insert as command to execute, the special keyword `cred`, that execute the `cred` module in the Agent.

 Some photos here:

 ![Server Started](https://github.com/Mik317/PyBotnet/blob/master/doc/startserver.png)